Imperial vicar: Imperial vicar for particular provinces

-In the Empire's early centuries, imperial vicars were appointed from time to time to administer one of the Empire's constituent kingdoms of Germany, Italy or Arles.
+In the Empire's early centuries, imperial vicars were appointed from time to time to administer one of the Empire's constituent kingdoms of Germany, Italy or Burgundy (Arles).
 This was in fact a different office.

 In Italy, the position of "imperial vicar" was conferred to several princes throughout history.
 This has to be distinguished from the general vicarship over Imperial Italy as a whole.
 The title was conferred to the Count of Savoy by Emperor Frederick II in 1226.
 In the second half of the 14th century, Charles IV, Holy Roman Emperor made permanent Frederick's decision and associated it to the title of Duke of Savoy.
 In 1556, given that France occupied the Savoyard states in 1535–1536, Emperor Charles V intended to transfer the position to Philip II of Spain with his abdication but Philip's requests to receive the title were denied by Charles's successor Ferdinand I, Holy Roman Emperor.
 Duke Emmanuel Philibert of Savoy used the Imperial vicarship in order to recover the dynastic possessions of his family in 1557-1559.
 Furthermore, he and his successors exercised the title to assert a formal primacy among Italian imperial princes (although this was also claimed by the ruler of Tuscany who held the unique title of Grand Duke) and to present themselves as champions of Italian liberties up to the 1800s.
 In 1624 the office of the general commissioner respectively plenipotentiary was created for Imperial Italy, which factually took over the original tasks of the imperial vicariate, which had only been a titular vicariate since Charles IV.

+Imperial vicars were also appointed for the Kingdom of Burgundy (Arles), but in time the office was reduced to the title of honor.
+In 1378, it was awarded to the young French prince Charles (future king Charles VI), but only for his lifetime.
+In 1421, Emperor Sigismund appointed a prominent nobleman Louis II of Chalon-Arlay as the imperial vicar of Burgundy, in hope to restore some imperial authority over the region, including Dauphiny, Viennois and Provence.
+Those efforts were directed against rising ambitions of powerful Burgundian duke Philip the Good, who also held several domains within the Holy Roman Empire.
+In 1463, the title of Imperial vicar of Burgundy was offered to duke Philip himself, by the emperor Friedrich III, as part of a proposed dynastic alliance between the houses of Valois-Burgundy and Habsburgs, but no final agreement was reached.

-In the absence of an emperor, the right to appoint vicars for provinces was exercised by the pope.
+In the absence of an emperor, the right to appoint vicars for provinces was exercised by the Pope.
 This is not to be confused with the ecclesiastical office of vicar.